wp-plugins/slider-wd/readme.txt

 Go to your Downloads folder and locate the folder with the plugin.
 Right-click on the folder and select Compress.
 Now you have a newly created .zip file which can be installed as described here.
 4. Click "Upload&Install" button.
 5. Click "Activate Plugin" button for activating the plugin.

-If installation does any problem occurs, please contact us info@web-dorado.com.
+If any problem occurs with Slider WD, please contact us at info@web-dorado.com.

 = Step 2:  Adding images to Sliders. =
 Go to Slider WD >Sliders > Add New.